nagten/StellarRealms/README.md

-# StellarRealms
+# Stellar Realms

 Stellar Realms was an online, multiplayer strategy game in a science-fiction setting.
 The object was to accumulate as much prestige as possible, through various means, in the period of 400 game-years.
+Old webarchive link: [www.stellar-realms.com](https://web.archive.org/web/20071012020509/http://www.stellar-realms.com/)

 This could be accomplished through construction, research, diplomacy, and occasionally, military action.
 One month in the Stellar Realms universe constitutes a turn, and represents 20 minutes of "real-world" time.
 Therefore, a full 400-year round is accomplished in 66 real-world days.